 Running the script is very simple.
-Once the script that you want to run is loaded from the "Select script" menu, pressing the "Run script" menu item will send the script to R. A shortcut of "Ctrl-R" will also do the same thing.
+Once the script that you want to run is loaded from the "Select script" menu, pressing the "Function" menu and then the "Run script" menu item will send the script to R. A shortcut of "Ctrl-R" will also do the same thing.
 When the script is running, a message will appear to that effect at the bottom of the window, and output from the script will appear in the panel in the lower left hand of the screen.

-A graphical window will appear temporarily, but you can ignore that.
+A graphical window may appear temporarily, but you can ignore that.
 The final graphical output will appear in the "plot" window in the bottom right of the screen.

-This script has run the 3-parameter minimum age model of Galbraith et al. (1999) using a sigmab value of 0.15.
-The calculated MAM $D_e$ value is $13.05 \pm 0.19$ Gy (shown in the lower left hand panel).
-The script has also plotted the $D_e$ data on an Abanico plot (Dietze et al. 2016).
+This script has run the 3-parameter minimum age model of Galbraith et al. (1999) using a sigma-b value of 0.15.
+The calculated MAM D_e value is 1.01 ± 0.02 Gy (shown in the lower left hand panel).
+The script has also plotted the D_e data on an Abanico plot (Dietze et al. 2016).
 When you first run the script the graphical output may appear to small.
 You can resize the window to enlarge the plot with no loss of quality in the graphics.
 You can copy the graphical output to the clipboard by right clicking the mouse while you are over the plot window.
 This will put a Windows Metafile (WMF) copy of the plot onto the clipboard and this can be pasted into many other packages.